Ja-sonYun/youtube-player-on-terminal/README.md

 # youtube-player-on-terminal
-Play YouTube in background using selenium on the terminal
+Play YouTube in background using selenium on the terminal(curses)

 # In progress